MCV-Software/socializer/doc/manual.md

 For friend notifications, you can only view the new added friends in a list and  there are some kind of posts that aren't handled.
 It should be improved.

+Additionally, you can press the menu Key or the right click  for displaying a menu with some quick actions available for the post you are focusing.
+These actions are different for every post type.

 ### Working with songs

 Note: the following applies to audio timelines too.